eunyhwang/epit_sesotho/README.md

 ```
 Rscript setup_epit.R
 ```
-This script installs epitweetr first.
-And then, it checks if JAVA_HOME envrionment is setup and the R environment knows the path.
+This script checks if JAVA_HOME envrionment is setup and the R environment knows the path.
 If you get an error, you need to set the JAVA_HOME variable for your OS, please see your specific OS instructions.

 ## Run epitweetr